bwolf/gpsd_proto/README.md

 `gpsd`) to ease cross compiling.

 A example demo application is provided in the `example` sub directory.
-Check the repository for a up to date code.
+Check the repository for up to date sample code.

 # Testing